RadoTheProgrammer/RadoTheProgrammer/README.md

-Hi, I’m RadoTheProgrammer
+Hi, I’m **RadoTheProgrammer**

-and I’m interested in the Programmation.
-I’m currently learning Python and Scratch.
+I get started in github.
+I'm a teenager that love programming.
+I'm currently making projects in python.
+All my projects start with rr-

+Pls take a look on my projects rrytapi, rrprettier.

 <!---
 RadoTheProgrammer/RadoTheProgrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.